stigmarl/coinbase-market-data-feeds/README.md

 ### Assumptions
 - Don't overcomplicate it (important).
-- The application runs in the foreground in the terminal.
 - The user needs to specify a valid `product_id` when starting the application.
 - We're only interested in metrics for data collected *after* the application has started.
 - The output only needs to be printed in the terminal, and not saved to a persistent datastore.
 - Assumes that the `ticker_batch` channel on average sends message every 5 seconds.
-  - This assumption will be used to predict the mid_price forecasts, by using `shift()` to look 12 periods ahead (`12 * 5s = 60s`.
+  - This assumption will be used to predict the mid_price forecasts and store the resulting value in the most recent now.
+The function `pd.DataFrame.shift` can then be used to look 12 periods/rows back (`12 * 5s = 60s`) to get the forecasted value for the (now) most recent row.
 - The market data is "linear enough" for a `LinearRegression` model to be suitable for predicting future mid prices.

 ### Details
+- The application runs in the foreground in the terminal.
 - Continuously retrain `LinearRegression` model on previous data.
 - Use `resample(foo, origin="end")` to calculate averages relative to last timestamp.
-- Open a websocket to the `ticker_batch` websocket channel to retrieve feed messages every 5 seconds.
+- Open a websocket to the `ticker_batch` websocket channel to receive feed messages every 5 seconds.
-- Calculate new columns, predict and print output before retrieving the next feed message from the websocket.
+- Calculate new columns, predict and show metrics in the terminal before retrieving the next feed message from the websocket.

 ### Limitations
 - All data will be lost on closing the application, as the data only exists in memory.
+- Performance is not optimal:
--
+    - Looking at you, `pd.append`!
+    - The `LinearRegression` model is retrained each time a feed message is received.
+The prediction accuracies (and model training time) will probably increase over time.

 ### Setup